 indication if there is a mismatch between the cloud and device configuration files as could occur if someone updated the cloud setting but did not resync those settings to the device yet.

-The SCMS shall incorporate safeguards to ensure that the proper program is loaded into the proper device.
+The DCMS shall incorporate safeguards to ensure that the proper program is loaded into the proper device.
 This includes detection of a conflict between a device and a configuration file for that device.
-Safeguards within the SCMS system shall prevent a user from loading a configuration file into the wrong device.
-The SCMS system shall also prevent the loading of an out-of-date configuration file into any device.
+Safeguards within the DCMS system shall prevent a user from loading a configuration file into the wrong device.
+The DCMS system shall also prevent the loading of an out-of-date configuration file into any device.

 execution